microsoft/react-native-windows-samples/website/versioned_docs/version-0.61/rnm-dependencies.md

 ### macOS Development Dependencies
 - A Mac device is required to build projects with native code for macOS.
 - Install [Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) version 11.3.1 or newer.
 - Ensure to install Xcode Command Line Tools.
 Open Xcode, then choose "Preferences..." from the Xcode menu.
-Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.
+Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools drop-down.
 - Install [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
    ```bash
    sudo gem install cocoapods